 Hello, my name is Paul Seaton.
 I am a fully qualified Solicitor with over 30 years experience and Head of the Crime Team.
 We are benefit fraud solicitors and can assist you at a Police Station or at Court 24/7 and at short notice.

-Our dedicated Crime Team is made up of myself, administrative staff and a fully qualified Barrister who can represent you at the Police Station, Magistrates Court, Crown Court or Appeal Court depending on your requirements.
+Our dedicated Crime Team can represent you at the Police Station, Magistrates Court, Crown Court or Appeal Court depending on your requirements.
 Please contact us on 01536 276300 or use our online enquiry form.

 Public expenditure has come under great scrutiny recently with the government under increasing pressure to reduce the current level of spending.
 This has, in turn, led the Department for Work and Pensions to minimise the number of people claiming benefits fraudulently by increasing the number of investigations and prosecutions carried out.
 At Seatons, we can help with any benefit fraud charge and offer clear, easy-to-understand legal advice at low sensible fees.
 Our team of friendly professionals will listen to your problems and provide solutions to give you that peace of mind.
 If you are particularly worried about any benefit fraud issue, feel free to give us a call on 01563 276300.

 The Department for Work and Pensions will investigate fraudulent claims for the following types of benefits:

 - Income Support

 - Employment and Support Allowance